VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 2.3.1 Three Models of Map Maintenance

 There are three models of parcel map maintenance to consider that represent additional support.
 They differ primarily in who is the responsible jurisdiction and/or institution for oversight and execution.
-These models are in addition to the current, town-based, voluntary-state-submittal approach, which represents no change (see [appendix 2.1](#a21-current-shared-responsibility-model-town-maintenance)).
+They are in addition to the current, town-based, voluntary-state-submittal approach, which represents no change (see [appendix 2.1](#a21-current-shared-responsibility-model-town-maintenance)).

 1. Enhanced Town-led Maintenance via Per Parcel Payment
 2. Regional Appraisal District-led Maintenance
 3. State-led Maintenance

 **Enhanced town-led maintenance** would institute a per parcel payment as a financial incentive to assist towns with the cost of parcel mapping.

+Pros

+Cons

+**Regional Appraisal District-led maintenance would be contingent on the creation of such districts as proposed in part 1 of this report and ideally, following existing county boundaries per [recommendation 12](#recommendation-12-make-proposed-appraisal-districts-consistent-and-compatible-with-existing-administrative-boundaries).

 /////
 - Make disbursement of this per parcel payment to municipalities contingent on submittal of [Vermont GIS Data Standard-compliant](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/02-k-VT_GIS_Parcel_Data_Standard.pdf) digital parcel data to VCGI, maximum payment once per year per town